RF Noise Powerstroke Diesel

 Adding this single strap made the following changes:

-Noise level dropped 2-3 S units
+Noise levels dropped 2-3 S units

 Remaining Noise